The Ultimate Guide to Investment Tracking

 While apps like Zerodha, Groww, or Angel One are excellent for execution, they suffer from "siloed vision."
 They only show you what you've bought through them.
 If you have a legacy mutual fund via a bank, a few stocks in an old Demat account, and a PPF account, no single broker app can give you the "Total Net Worth" view you need to make CFO-level decisions.

-The process of consolidating investment information from multiple sources is essential for effective investment tracking and informed decision-making.
+The process of consolidating investment information from multiple sources, including managing all your bank accounts in one place, is essential for effective investment tracking and informed decision-making.

 Top Methods for Tracking Investments in India